Aklakan/libnss-json/README.md

 ## Its a JSON-in / JSON-out NSS service
 In a nutshell, the Name Switch Service is a facility in Linux systems that handles different kinds of data lookup requests.
 Most prominently, user, group and password lookups are handled by the NSS.
-For details you may want to consult the (https://en.wikipedia.org/wiki/Name_Service_Switch)[Wikipedia arcticle].
+For details you may want to consult the [Wikipedia arcticle](https://en.wikipedia.org/wiki/Name_Service_Switch).
 There are NSS modules for LDAP, Active Directory, MYSQL, Postgres, and whatnot, which all implement a certain set of C functions.
 The exercise of this project is to provide a simple extension point for connecting handers written in arbitrary languages to the NSS.
 We do this by simply delegating all NSS requests as *JSON documents* to *function* which is expected to reply with appropriate *JSON* document repsonse.